orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

   Actual Base = 7\% - \frac{33\%}{33\%}*(7\%) = 0\%
 }
 ```

+Lastly, RPL inflation could be treated the same way:

+- Scale down from 5% to 0%, based off market share from 0% to 22% as described previously.
+- Once Rocket Pool market share reaches 22%, the oDAO and pDAO treasury could be paid with a very small % of the Commission Cut Pot of money.

 The only two "manual" decisions then would be the "Total rETH Commission Fee", and the "Potential Base Commission" fee.
 I chose 14% and 7% here as a starting point, but I think more discussion could be had - and Rocket Pool may want to leave these temporarily flexible for manual intervention to maintain a competitive product and respond to competitors in the market.